+Another feature think about when you a buy wheelchair accessible vehicle or converted car is the lifting system.
 There are a variety of hoists available to help you safely enter the car or securely store equipment.
 These include:

-- Sling Lift: Used to help transfer a person in a wheelchair to and from a converted vehicle.
+Used to help transfer a person in a wheelchair to and from a converted vehicle.

-- Wheelchair Lift: An automatic platform that lifts a person into the car whilst in their wheelchair.
+An automatic platform that lifts a person into the car whilst in their wheelchair.

-- Storage Lift: Designed to lift an empty wheelchair so it can be stored internally or externally.
+Designed to lift an empty wheelchair so it can be stored internally or externally.

+Another feature for a converted car for you to think about is storage.
 Storing mobility equipment can take up space, but there are clever modifications that you could find or later add to your vehicle, such as:

-- Towbar mounted wheelchair and scooter carrier.
+- A tow bar mounted wheelchair and scooter carrier.

-- Mobility scooter or power wheelchair trailers.
+- A mobility scooter or power wheelchair trailers.